Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 feedback: true
 question: false
 ---
-***Do you want to Make A Minecraft PE Server For Free?***
+***Make A Minecraft PE Server for yourself and your friends?***

-We are developing a cool server app for you.

-Cool Features
+New Features
 - Creating a server is super easy.
-Just 1 minute.
+Just take 1 minute.
 - Many plugins: WorldEdit,Shop,Lands,MultiWorlds,BanItem,...
 - More Commands,More Maps,More Plugins,More MiniGames.
 - One tap to install all the plugins from github and poggit.